Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintB/us011/01.requirements-engineering/Readme.md

-# US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics.
+# US011 - As a GSM, I want to be able to collect data from the user portal
+about the use of the park, so that I may understand the use of the park by different age groups.